ucberkeley/savio-training-intro-2016/intro.md

 Savio's endpoint is named `ucb#brc`.

-If you are transferring to/from your laptop, you'll need Globus Connect Personal set up and running on your machine and you'll need to establish your machine as an endpoint.
+If you are transferring to/from your laptop, you'll need 1) Globus Connect Personal set up, 2) your machine established as an endpoint and 3) Globus Connect Pesonal actively running on your machine.
 At that point you can proceed as below.

 To transfer files, you open Globus at [globus.org](https://globus.org) and authenticate to the endpoints you want to transfer between.
 You can then start a transfer and it will proceed in the background, including restarting if interrupted.